 In those programs, you can learn how to reduce and prevent the negative effects of stress, such as fatigue and exhaustion, sleep disruption, anxiety, and burnout.

-The platform’s Interactive Coherence Coach teaches you a key HeartMath self-regulation technique.
+The platform’s Interactive Coherence Coach teaches you an essential HeartMath self-regulation technique.

 We have not tried the emWave offering and can’t provide you with additional insights.

-But it’s definitely an option out there for people looking for a guided training program to improve their HRV and are not too concerned with geeking out on HRV metrics.
+But it’s definitely an option for people looking for a guided training program to improve their HRV and are not too concerned with geeking out on HRV metrics.